Pilot Grants that Take Flight

 A Look Back at Previously Funded Projects

-The Impact: What These Projects Have Accomplished
+What These Projects Have Accomplished

+These projects have moved the needle on what we know about nature and health in a myriad of ways.
 Several research-focused projects produced peer-reviewed publications, national conference presentations, and practical insights for healthcare and mental health practitioners.
 Others showed that nature-based interventions are not only beneficial but also feasible for populations with significant health needs, including veterans with posttraumatic stress disorder and older adults navigating mental health challenges.

 Projects working with college students highlighted how nature supports subjective health and social connection, especially when engagement is built into daily routines and supported by peers.
 Community-based efforts showcased the importance of culturally relevant, trauma-informed approaches, offering clear lessons about how programs can be designed in partnership with communities rather than for them.
+Bottom line is, these projects go beyond showcasing how nature exposure supports health, these projects expand our understanding about how nature works, when it works best, and who it works for.

 What Happens After the Pilot Ends?